anduill/wpHomework/README.md

 * Merge it with the CSV data to output into a new CSV with columns of Account ID, First Name, Created On, Status, and Status Set On

 ## Project requirements
 This project requires java 11.
 I built it locally with java 11.0.7.
-It also require scala-sbt version 1.3.10.
+It also requires scala-sbt version 1.3.10.
 If you have already have sbt installed, it "should" "just work".
 The project will download the requested sbt (i.e. project/build.properties).
 SDKMan can be used to get the required installs: https://sdkman.io/sdks#sbt